athombv/io.home-assistant/README.md

   (note, show capabilities, values are yet not shown) (currently you cant read or get updates for their values due to missing code)
 - Added the capability to dim a light, change the temperature of said light
+- Added alarm capabilities and/or devices
+- Code for device Classes was added, needs more testing
+- Code for icon selection was added, needs .svg icons in folder

 ## To Do

-- Add Device Classes
+- Refine Device Classes
-- Add a realtime event listener (to listen to the entities event / 'state change' bus) [KEY FEATURE TO IMPLEMENT] - see WS of Home Assistant
 - Add the ability to change RGB values and when a RGBW gets connected in its 'color_temp' recognize in some way that it is a RGBW light (because the 'hs' color mode is missing and then add corresponding capabilities.
 This does come down to the 'state_changed' event bus)
 - See if it is possible to refine the code that recognizes light capabilities, and figure out a way to add the hue and saturation components
-- Add icons
-- Add Home Assistant correct blue color
+- Add more Icons
 - Change hardcoded connection to a connection set up process (where you enter a LLAT)
+- Fix bugs noted in Google Docs
+- Add media_player device and its capabilities